Goodwood Standard Smooth Dachshunds

 HOWEVER, I have the time, the money and the knowledge to do a really good job.
 I have a lot of offer my breed.

 I am also more than happy to help people become knowledgeable about the breed, to mentor you in how to show, how to compete and how to know what to look for.
 Down the road, when you have paid your dues, I would even GIVE you a really good bitch with the understanding that you would breed her when the time came.
-However, the bitch would have to be shown to her championship, and bred at 3 years of age to a male of my choosing.
+However, the bitch would have to be shown to her field or bench championship, and bred at 3 years of age to a male of my choosing.
 I always have a contract and my brother the lawyer writes them so they are enforceable.

 Who bred your bitch?
 Does she have a registered name?
 Was she sold on a spay neuter contract?
 I'm guessing she might not even be a standard.
 I can't imagine a standard breeder that would allow a puppy bitch of theirs to go to a home without any kind of supervision or contract.